 Begin by making the pancake batter.
 You can use whatever batter that you want.
 I provided the ingredients for my favorite pancake batter further down in the post.

 In a large bowl mix whisk together the eggs, vanilla extract, and milk.
 Or you can certainly use a hand mixer if you like.

 Melt the butter in the microwave or on the stovetop until just barely melted and whisk that into the batter.

-Next whisk/mix in the sugar, flour, baking powder, and salt.
+Next whisk/mix in the dry ingredients which include sugar, all purpose flour or cake flour, baking powder, and salt.

 Step 3: The Rice Cooker

 Now plug in your rice cooker.
-Spray the rice cooker bowl with cooking spray, or use a tablespoon or two of oil and then take a paper towel and wipe the oil all around on the inside.
-This will help keep the big pancake from sticking.
+Spray the rice cooker pot with cooking spray, or use a tablespoon or two of oil, and then take a paper towel and wipe the oil all around on the inside.
+The non-stick spray isn’t necessary but it will help keep the big pancake from sticking.

 Pour all of the pancake batter into the rice cooker bowl and put the lid on.

 Leave the rice cooker on “Warm”.
 And let it sit for 1 hour.